tbreuss/mithril-by-examples/examples/css-animation-on-element-removal.md

 layout: layouts/example.html
 ---

+This is an example using CSS animation on element removal.
+The difficulty here is that we must wait until the animation is complete before we can actually remove the element.
-Mithril offers the `onbeforeremove` hook that allows us to defer the removal of an element.
+Therefore Mithril.js offers the `onbeforeremove` hook that allows us to defer the removal of an element.
+This example was taken from the official website at <https://mithril.js.org/animation.html#animation-on-element-removal> and slightly modified.

 ## Styles